On the $h$-cobordism category. I: Straightening corners

 is continuous. \end{lem}

-Recall that the topology on the spaces of (neat) embedding under consideration is such that a map from the embedding space is continuous if and only if it is continuous on the restriction to the subspace of $\eps$-neat embeddings, for every $\eps>0$.
+We recall that the topology on the spaces of (neat) embeddings under consideration is such that a map from the embedding space is continuous if and only if it is continuous on the restriction to the subspace of $\eps$-neat embeddings, for every $\eps>0$.